Josephvs96/BluePeak-Budget-Backend/README.md

     ```
     Returns an object with:
     - error field if there is an error in the request
+      - The provided id not a valid id.
+      - If there is no income with the proivded if id in the database.
     - message field with the a success message

   - DELETE : Deletes a specific document from the database
     Returns a object with:
     - error field if there is an error in the request
+      - The provided id not a valid id.
+      - If there is no income with the proivded if id in the database.
     - message field with the a success message

 - /outcomes
 - GET : Returns a json array with all the outcomes in the database.
 - POST : Creats a new outcome and saves it to the database.

   _make sure to include the following json object in request body:_